Volvo S40: Second generation (2003–2012)

+Engines

 Marketing

 Volvo launched an advertising campaign for the S40 titled The Mystery of Dalarö, using a documentary style video approach.
 The eight minute film was credited to fictitious Venezuelan film maker Carlos Soto.
 In fact, as was disclosed later, it was directed by Spike Jonze.

 The film is set on 25 October 2003, where 32 people supposedly purchased a Volvo S40, at the same local Volvo dealership in Dalarö, a small village to the south east of Stockholm.
 In addition to this film, a four minute documentary of the documentary, calling into question the validity of the events, was posted as Soto's "personal edit" on his alleged homepage.

-The S40 was the first Volvo car to be launched in China by the brand under the Changan Ford joint venture and commenced production in March 2006.
+The S40 was the first Volvo car to be launched in China by the brand under the Changan Ford Mazda joint venture and commenced production in March 2006.
 Engines choices consisted of the 2.0, 2.4 and 2.5 litre petrol engines paired with either a 5 speed manual or 6 speed dual clutch gearbox.